Here’s the idea: send a handwritten letter or postcard to a new customer, regardless of what you sell or do, that is a simple “thank you”.

-Now of course, if you’re acquiring hundreds of new customers every day then it’s going to get very tricky and difficult, but if it’s only one or two then I’d suggest you do it.
+Of course, if you’re receiving hundreds of new clients every day, it’ll be difficult, but if it’s only one or two, I’d say go for it.

-I used to work in a luxury bathroom shop in London, and I remember that each and every item that was shipped to customers had a handwritten note saying, “Your item was packed and shipped by Lucy”.
-This adds a human element and shows that there’s a sense of ownership and therefore responsibility and care in your products.
+I used to work for a luxury bathroom company in London, and each product that was shipped to the client was accompanied by a handwritten letter that stated, “Your item was wrapped and dispatched by Emily.”
+This adds a human touch and strongly suggests that your products have been built with care.

-If you love this hack and would prefer that each thank you letter is written by hand then you could create a Trello Board, hire a freelancer on UpWork, and every time a customer is created you could (automatically using a tool like Zapier or IFTTT) create a Trello Card.
-When the Trello card has been completed (written and posted) then the VA or employee can then drag the card to the “done” column once it is completed (written and uploaded).
+If you appreciate this hack but prefer to handwrite each thank you message, you might establish a Trello Board, hire a freelancer on UpWork, and create a Trello Card every time a customer is produced (automatically using technology like Zapier or IFTTT).
+The VA or employee can move the Trello card to the “done” column once it is completed (written and uploaded).

-Remember that all you need is for one or more of these handwritten notes to be published on your customer’s social media which will add a bunch of benefits such as genuine credibility and validation.
+Remember that all you need is for one or more of these handwritten notes to be published on your customer’s social media to offer you a plethora of benefits such as genuine authenticity and validation.